 Different loopers will have different functionality and versatility.

 All loopers will have record start/stop and play start/stop functions.
-Some allow for additional layer to be added and subtracted from the original loop.
+Some allow for additional layers to be added and subtracted from the original loop.
 There are loopers that can run the loop in half-time or double-time or even reverse the loop.
 Other loopers can have prerecorded loops that can be engaged later.

 How Do Looper Pedals Work?